On the Occasion of the Birth of the Hegemon

 Under the Scholarchs, were the kath-hegetes (Guides)–people like Philodemus of Gadara, Philonides of Laodicea, Diogenes of Oenoanda, etc. In our SoFE lineage, this is the only office that we recognize as still potentially existing today.

-We will allow the Birth of the Hegemon to organically evolve as a holiday, but initially our tradition will consist of remembering some of the key events in the biography and some of the key features of the character of Epicurus of Samos through poetry, declamation, and other art forms.
-We encourage all followers of Epicurus to write their own poems and statements in memory of the Hegemon for this day and to publish them on social media.
+Today is for remembering some of the key events in the biography and some of the key features of the character of Epicurus of Samos through poetry, declamation, and other art forms.
+We encourage all followers of Epicurus to write their own poems and statements in memory of the Hegemon for this day and to publish them on social media, or to share Lucretian and other relevant sources.

 Today, we Hail the Hegemon and we invite all followers of Epicurean philosophy to learn about, toast, celebrate, and remember Epicurus in your own way.
 We wish you a pleasant Hegemon Day.
 Peace and Safety!